isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_string_manipulation/02_wordle/_index.md

 ```
 {{< /expand >}}

-## Success Claim 3: Guess Limit
+## Success Crtieria 3: Guess Limit

 Right now, the user can guess infinitely.
 However, if they guess correctly, the loop should end early.

-**Succes Claim:** The game ends if the user guesses 6 times and outputs the correct word
+**Succes Crtieria:** The game ends if the user guesses 6 times and outputs the correct word

 {{< expand "Tip" >}}